IsolateGPT: An Execution Isolation Architecture for LLM-Based Agentic Systems: : System architecture

 \section{\llmsys: System architecture}

-We propose \llmsys, an LLM-based system, that secures the execution of apps, by executing them in separate isolated environments. \llmsys's main objective is to provide the same functionality as a non-isolated LLM-based system, while mitigating potential attacks from a malicious app on other apps or the system.
-To that end, \llmsys needs to be able to overcome three main challenges: (i) seamlessly allow the users to interact with apps executing in isolated environments, (ii) use apps in isolated environments to resolve user queries, and (iii) allow mutually distrusting apps to safely collaborate.
+We propose \llmsys, an LLM-based system, that secures the execution of apps by executing them in separate isolated environments. \llmsys's goal is to provide the same functionality as a non-isolated system, while mitigating attacks from malicious apps on other apps or the system.
+To that end, \llmsys must overcome three main challenges: (i) seamlessly allow users to interact with apps executing in isolated environments, (ii) use apps in isolated environments to resolve user queries without loss of functionality, and (iii) allow mutually distrusting apps to safely collaborate.

 To address the first challenge, a central trustworthy interface is needed, that is aware of the existence of isolated apps, and that can reliably receive user queries and route them to the appropriate apps.
 We refer to this interface as the \textit{hub} in \llmsys.
 To address the second challenge, each app needs to be accompanied by its own dedicated LLM, which needs to be provided with prior context so that it can appropriately address user queries. \llmsys compartmentalizes these tasks in a component called the \textit{spoke}.
-To address the third challenge, \llmsys needs to be able to reliably route verifiable requests (i.e., through a trusted authority like hub) between agnostic spokes (i.e., who are unaware of each other's existence). \llmsys handles this task by proposing a protocol, referred to as \textit{inter-spoke communication (ISC) protocol}.
+To address the third challenge, \llmsys needs to be able to reliably route verifiable requests (i.e., through a trusted authority like a hub) between agnostic spokes (i.e., who are unaware of each other's existence). \llmsys handles this task by proposing a protocol, referred to as \textit{inter-spoke communication (ISC) protocol}. \llmsys addresses these challenges with the modules that make up its \textit{hub-and-spoke} architecture.
+Figure~\ref{fig:overview} details the life cycle of a query through \llmsys's hub-and-spoke architecture.

-The modules addressing these challenges are the key component of \llmsys's design, which we refer to as a \textit{hub-and-spoke} architecture.
-Figure~\ref{fig:overview} presents the overview of hub-and-spoke architecture.
-When a user interacts with \llmsys, the query directly goes to the hub.
-The hub then decides whether addressing the user query requires using an app, and initiates a spoke accordingly.
-The user query is then routed to the spoke, which addresses the query and sends the response back to the hub, which then relays it to the user.
-In case the spoke requires support from another spoke to address the user query, it uses the ISC protocol to establish communication with that spoke, and resolves the user request.
-Note that the flow of communication between spokes is transmitted through the hub and guided through user permission.